-4.28 Reports on the status of planned outputs included in the High-level Action Plan should follow the format set out in annex 3, format 1, and should constitute or be annexed to the reports of each session of the Committee and the biennial report of the Council to the Assembly.
-Such reports should separately identify unplanned outputs accepted for inclusion in the biennial agendas.

-4.29 In preparing its own report, the Committee should incorporate all reports on the status of planned outputs which it has received since its previous report.

-4.30 The Committee should establish and maintain a post-biennial agenda which should follow format 2 set out in annex 3.
-This should be annexed to the report of each session.
+- 4.23 Reports on the status of outputs included in the High-level Action Plan shall follow format 1 set out in annex 3 and shall constitute or be annexed to the reports of each session of the Committee and the biennial report of the Council to the Assembly.
+Such reports shall identify new outputs accepted for inclusion in the biennial agendas. - 4.24 In preparing its own report, the Committee shall incorporate all reports it has received since its previous report on the status of outputs. - 4.25 The Committee shall establish and maintain a post-biennial agenda which shall follow format 2 set out in annex 3.
+This shall be annexed to the report of each session.